Mel Brooks: Marriages and family

 Brooks met Florence Baum, a dancer in Gentlemen Prefer Blondes, on Broadway.
 They were married from 1953 until their divorce in 1962.
-They had three children.
+They had three children, Stephanie, Nicky and Eddie.
 After earning a salary of $5,000 a week on Your Show of Shows and Caesar's Hour, his salary dropped to $85 a week as a freelance writer.
 For five years he had few gigs, and was living in Greenwich Village on Perry Street in a fourth-floor walk-up.

 In 1960, to escape his situation, Brooks moved in with a friend, in Los Angeles.
 In 1961, after his return to New York, he found that Baum had begun suing him for legal separation.
 Marriage Is a Dirty Rotten Fraud was an autobiographical script based on his marriage.
 By 1966, Brooks was "living in a fairly old but comfortable New York town house".

 Brooks married actress Anne Bancroft in 1964, and they remained together for 41 years until her death in 2005.
-They met at a rehearsal for the Perry Como Variety Show in 1961, and were married three years later on August 5, 1964, at the Manhattan Marriage Bureau.
+They met at a rehearsal for The Perry Como Show in 1961 and were married on August 5, 1964, at the Manhattan Marriage Bureau.
 Their son, Max Brooks, was born in 1972.
 In 2010, Brooks credited Bancroft as "the guiding force" behind his involvement in developing The Producers and Young Frankenstein for the musical theater, saying of his first meeting with her: "From that day, until her death ... we were glued together."

 He has remained single since she died, stating in 2023 that "Once you are married to Anne Bancroft, others don't seem to be appealing".
+Brooks said of Bancroft, "She had good taste in everything—except husbands."

 According to actor David DeLuise on Wizards of Waverly Pod, Brooks is his godfather; DeLuise's father, Dom DeLuise, was a frequent co-star of Brooks in his earlier career.

+On June 28, 2026, Brooks turned 100.